TelemodemTI/dagserver/README.md

 ## Installation

 Once this war is compiled, it can be run on the latest version of TOMCAT 9.
-DockerFile is provided for Docker deployment support.
+Docker image is provided [Docker-Hub](https://hub.docker.com/r/maximolira/dagserver) DockerFile used is provided here in repository for custom Docker deployment support.

 ## Basic configuration